jidec/dragonfly-patterner/README.md

 # dragonfly-patterner
- A pipeline to extract & analyze dragonfly color & pattern information using mass iNat images
+ A pipeline to extract & analyze insect color & pattern information using mass iNat images